arq5x/gemini/docs/content/tools.rst

 done, the `comp_hets` tool will provide a report of candidate compound heterozygotes for each sample/gene.

+Non-exonic/non-coding analyses: `comp_hets` excludes intronic/non-coding variants for which `impact_severity == 'LOW' AND is_exonic == FALSE`.
+Therefore, `comp_hets` will not retrieve most pairs of variants that are downstream or upstream of a gene or are intronic unless otherwise annotated with medium or high `impact_severity`.

 .. note::

   As of version 0.16.0 the ``comp_het`` tool will perform family-based phasing